CZ-NIC/knot/doc/man_keymgr.rst

   If set to **yes**, the key will be used for signing zone (except DNSKEY rrset).
 This flag can be set concurrently with the **ksk** flag.

+**sep**
+  Overrides the standard setting of the Secure Entry Point flag for the generated key.

 The following arguments are timestamps of key lifetime:

 **created**